Sebastian Höhna

 Ronja Billenstein

 I’m a biologist working on statistical methods for inferring the evolutionary history of closely related populations.
 These methods are based on coalescent theory and a mutation process.
-I am using simulated as well as empirical data to test and to validate these methods, hoping to provide an accurate, powerful and computationally feasible approach.Graduate Student
+I am using simulated as well as empirical data to test and to validate these methods, hoping to provide an accurate, powerful and computationally feasible approach.PhD Student

 Killian Smith

 I am a computer scientist working with Bayesian phylogenetics and substitution models, and am interested in applying concepts and theory from CS in this domain.
 In my research I will be exploring covarion models, mixture models, and Markov modulated continuous Markov chains (MMCMC), and their effects on phylogenetic tree construction.
-Some of my other research interests include type theory, functional programming, de novo sequencing, multiple sequence alignment, genome assembly, and machine learning.Graduate Student
+Some of my other research interests include type theory, functional programming, de novo sequencing, multiple sequence alignment, genome assembly, and machine learning.PhD Student

 Bjørn T. Kopperud

 I am an evolutionary biologist who is interested in estimating speciation- and extinction rates from phylogenetic trees.
 In my research, I have been investigating the challenge associated with non-identifiability in the time-variable reconstructed birth-death model, as presented by Louca & Pennell (2020) in Nature.
 Specifically, we have found that rapidly changing speciation and extinction rates can be robustly inferred in spite of non-identifiability.
 Additionally, I am working on developing a fast algorithm for a lineage-specific birth-death model with finite categories, which is used to infer shifts in rates along the phylogeny.
 Previously, this model has relied on Monte Carlo methods for estimating the rate and number of shifts along each branch.
 With our new approach, we do not need to use the Monte Carlo approach.
 Consequently, our method is much faster, there is no stochasticity in the estimation procedure, and we can readily fit the lineage-specific birth-death model to large trees with tens of thousands of taxa.
 My other interests include data mining using natural language processing, brain size evolution and phylogenetic comparative models of adaptation.
-My favorite organisms are bryozoans and ruminants!Graduate Student
+My favorite organisms are bryozoans and ruminants!PhD Student

 Wenjie Zhu 祝雯洁